mchav/mchav.github.io/_posts/2025-10-13-iris-classification-in-haskell.md

 ## Conclusion

 This post demonstrates building a complete multiclass classification system in Haskell from scratch.
 We tackle the classic Iris dataset.
-The journey covers data loading, exploratory analysis, feature engineering, typed data modeling, network architecture design, training with early stopping, and evaluation.
+The journey covers data loading, exploratory analysis, feature engineering, typed data modelling, network architecture design, training with early stopping, and evaluation.

 The tools for a robust data science journey are scattered in the Haskell ecosystem.
 The hope is that we can unify them and along the way create ergonomic and safe APIs for data science.